SlimBenAmor/depndentProbTask-RTNS2016/README.md

 - **First experiment:** The output of the "Main_Experiment1" script is a vector represent the schedulability ratio of different task sets analysed.
 If this ratio is less than 100% then the task set is not schedulable by the deterministic test illustrated by equation (3) in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0).
-We remark that the produced results are similar to the illustrated ones in Table 3 in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) since we found a high schedulability rate that exceed
+We note that the produced results are similar to the illustrated ones in Table 3 in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) since we found a high schedulability ratio that exceed
 90% in most case.

-- **Second experiment:** For the "Main_Experiment2" script, the output is a bar graph similar to figure 4 in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) that represent the number of task sets schedulable with a given ratio included in 10% interval.
-We remark an important number of task sets schedulable with a ratio between 0-10%.
-This observation is caused by the generated precedence that may impose very strict constraints and make the task set non-schedulable.
+- **Second experiment:** For the "Main_Experiment2" script, the output is a bar graph similar to Figure 4 in the [paper](https://www.dropbox.com/s/e0kd0bsk0gm1adw/rtns2016.pdf?dl=0) that represent the number of task sets schedulable with a given ratio split in 10% interval.
+We note an important number of task sets schedulable with a ratio between 0-10%.
+This results is caused by the randomly generated precedence relations that may impose very strict constraints and make the task set non-schedulable.
-Also, we remark a high number of task set schedulable with a rate greater than 90%.
-This happens when the generated precedence are feasible.
+Also, we note also a high number of task set schedulable with a rate greater than 90%.
+This happens when the generated precedence constraints are feasible.
 There are variability of the number of task sets schedulable with other rates (10-80%).
 It can be explained by the randomly generated timing constraints.